wechaty/docusaurus/docusaurus/docs/howto/message.md

 ## Self message

-Self messages are sent automatically by the bot if the message recieved as a parameter by the onMessage  function has also been sent by the bot itself.
+Use this Self message feature to reply to the bot.This function works if  the message recieved  by the onMessage function has been sent by the bot itself.

 <Tabs
   groupId="programming-languages"